AndreiDumitrache/lorthelas-research-website/content/reports/2025-07-24-the-russian-debt-trap.md

   years, decline which could be exacerbated by the continuation of the conflict in the

   region.
-Additionally, we believe that Russia’s close allies are rather interested in its
+Additionally, we explore the idea that Russia’s allies are interested in its

   resources rather than mutual collaboration benefits.
 pdf: /images/the-russian-debt-trap-lorthelas-research.pdf